sopynya/dinoapi/README.md

 # Dino API

 A small, science-driven API focused on dinosaurs.
 This project was built by me as a hobby project because i'm genuinely interested in paleontology.
 I am not a professional paleontologist, just an enthusiast, so there may be details that can always be refined.
-I’m very open to advice, corrections, and suggestions for improvement.
+I'm open to advice, corrections, and suggestions for improvement. <3

 ---